-I have a lot of people asking me about cell phones (known as a Handy) in Germany.
-In order to find out if your cell phone will work in Germany, you need to know a few things.
+I have many people asking me about cell phones (known as a Handy) in Germany.
+To find out if your cell phone will work in Germany, you need to know a few things.
 We’ll get into the core of how to use a cell phone in Germany.

-To find out if you need a separate SIM card for use in Germany once again you would need to speak with either the cell phone manufacturer or dealer.
-Most cell phones are able to send and receive text messages whether they are Tri-Band or not.
+To find out if you need a separate SIM card for use in Germany, you will need to speak with either the cell phone manufacturer or dealer.
+Most cell phones can send and receive text messages whether they are Tri-Band or not.

-In the very worse case scenario, if you have an emergency, you can contact the police at any time with any cell-phone, with or without a SIM card by just dialing 110.
+In the very worst-case scenario, if you have an emergency, you can contact the police at any time with any cell phone, with or without a SIM card, by just dialing 110.

 All phone service providers are configured to transmit the signal dialed from 110 even if your phone is not activated and/or does not have a card.

-Approximately 20% of North American cell phones currently work in Germany and those that do are quite expensive to use, as international roaming rates are typically over $1 per minute to send and receive calls.
+Approximately 20% of North American cell phones currently work in Germany.
+Those that do are quite expensive to use, as international roaming rates are typically over $1 per minute to send and receive calls.

 Hotel phones are also not practical or cost-effective.
 However, there is a way to be able to enjoy the convenience of cellular service in Germany at an affordable price.

 Currently, there are three main cell phone carriers: O2, T-Mobile, and E Plus.
 The vast majority of Germans use one of these three carriers.